pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 #### The Error Code Range

-The error code is a 3-tuple of abbreviated component name, error class and error code, joined by a colon like `{Component}:{ErrorClass}:{ErrorCode}`.
+The error code is a 3-tuple of abbreviated component name, error class and error code, joined by a colon like `{Component}:{ErrorClass}:{InnerErrorCode}`.

 Where `Component` field is the abbreviated component name of the error source, wrote as upper case, component names are mapped as below: